freeCodeCamp/guide/src/pages/python/itertools/index.md

 ### islice()

 The islice() function returns an iterator which returns selected items from the input iterator, by index.
 It takes the same arguments as the slice operator for lists: start, stop, and step.
-Start and stop are optional
+Start and stop are optional.

 ```py
 import itertools